 English and other common law courts enjoy a freestanding power to assist in the conduct of foreign insolvency proceedings, a power that is likely to prove increasingly important.
-This seminar will consider the limits on the assistance that can be given, having regard to the decision of the Privy Council in Singularis and the cases that have followed it, and the interaction between this body of cases and the controversial “rule in Gibbs” on the recognition of foreign restructuring plans.
+This seminar considered the limits on the assistance that can be given, having regard to the decision of the Privy Council in Singularis and the cases that have followed it, and the interaction between this body of cases and the controversial “rule in Gibbs” on the recognition of foreign restructuring plans.

 Professor Louise Gullifer is Professor of Commercial Law at the University of Oxford and the Executive Director of the Secured Transactions Law Reform Project (STR).